piscilus/cvc/README.md

 ## Validation

-This tool checks the EOL first.
-By default, EOL is determined automatically based on the first occurrence of a EOL indicator.
+**cvc** checks the EOL first.
+By default, EOL is determined automatically based on the first occurrence of an EOL indicator.
 However, an expected EOL indicator can be specified with the -e/--eol option.
 The EOL indicator must be used consistently throughout the file.
-Otherwise, the validation stops at the first erroneous EOL indicator and reports it.
+Otherwise, the validation stops at the first erroneous EOL indicator.

 ## Usage

-There are three ways to pass input data to the tool:
+There are three ways to pass input data to the program:

 1. specify a source file
 2. pipe the data to cvc